WorldBrain/direct-linking-backend/README.md

 When editing the CSS, please edit assets/src/styles.less (not actually LESS, but named as such to make IDE happy.)
 The HTML and JS can be directly edited in assets/build/.

+### Styling

+The Direct Link page has two versions: 1) a page that annotates an embeddable source, displaying the Memex bar on top of an iFrame with the source embedded, and 2) a page that annotates a non-embeddable source, taking up the whole page and displaying a Copy Quote and Go to Page button.

+When the page is loaded initially, it's empty with just the script and the CSS loaded, with a loading CSS class attached to the body.
+This is an opportunity to show a loading indicator while the rest of the data is loaded.
+After this, the inner HTML is loaded and either a content-embeddable or content-not-embeddable CSS class is attached to the body, and the loading CSS class is removed.

 ## Conventions

 **Type declarations**: Types are defined on the most-local level.
 If type is only used by one function/class, it's stored in the same file.
 If it's used specific to one module, it's stored there (see src/components/storage/types.ts).
 If there's a type that concerns the whole program, it's stored in the root types/ directory (like src/types/annotations.ts).